oughtinc/.github/profile/README.md

-We're a product-driven research lab, developing mechanisms for delegating open-ended thinking to advanced machine learning systems.
+Ought is a product-driven research lab, developing mechanisms for delegating open-ended thinking to advanced machine learning systems.

 Our projects include: